minamhere/WNFC/README.md

 # WNFC

-This is a Tamper Monkey script that will automatically run when you search for a Southwest Points far.
+This is a Tamper Monkey script that will automatically run when you search for a Southwest Points fare.
+It displays the Base Fare, Number of points per dollar required, as well as the paid fare class.
+The output is ugly, but I'm going to clean that up.

 It requires [Tamper Monkey](https://tampermonkey.net/) to be installed first.